jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ## More about intervals

-### Finding the intervals on the fretboard with the major scale
+### Finding intervals on the fretboard with the major scale

 The easiest way to find any interval on the fretboard is to know the major scale on the fretboard.